-A new Electronic Worksheet System (EWS) is coming soon!
+The new Electronic Worksheet System (EWS) has arrived!
 EWS has been updated to improve data quality and data entry process has been streamlined for our users.
-EWS will be moved from Classic S3 to the new Statewide Supervision System, so users will need only one password.
 New features will alert users to decay periods, mandatory minimums, and much more.
 New EWS will also incorporate case information from the Court (MNCIS), so that users no longer have to enter general offender information, and it will automatically calculate the presumptive sentence.
-Rollout will begin in May, with the last locations going live at the end of June.
+Rollout has begun, with the last locations going live at the end of June.
 Read more about new EWS in the special edition of our newsletter, and learn more about regional "Go Live" dates and access to training information in Seminars and Assistance.

 2014 MSGC Report to the Legislature Now Available

 The report details the work of the Commission during 2013, and provides an overview of felony sentencing practices and trends in Minnesota.
 The report details modifications to the Guidelines effective August 1, 2013, and the use of firearms in crimes.
 One of the highlighted topics is an outcome study of drug offenders, performed by MSGC staff, which analyzed sentencing trends and re-conviction rates of first- and second-degree controlled substance offenders.
 For more information, read the full Report to the Legislature.